Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-where $\Psi$ is the Digamma function, $B$ is the out-of-plane field, $l_{\phi}$ (the phase coherence length) and $\alpha$ are used as fitting parameters.
+The magnetoconductance (MC) provides another means to probe the transport.
+Fig. 2(c) shows MC data for a \SI{140}{nm} film, revealing a sharp decrease in the low field $\Delta G$ ($<$ 2 T) at low temperatures which is typical of weak anti-localization (WAL), consistent with a metallic surface state in amorphous Bi$_2$Se$_3$ \cite{PhysRevLett.105.176602}.
+This is in contrast to other non-magnetic amorphous systems which are topologically trivial and show a MC increase due to weak localization \cite{Korzhovska2020}.
+The case of positive MC is likely due to a diminished spin-orbit coupling (SOC) effect where disorder closes the mobility gap or a local environment that does not produce topological states.
+In amorphous Bi$_2$Se$_3$ the nearest neighbor distance is smaller than in the crystal, acting similar to pressure, which has been shown to lead to a topological gap \cite{Bahramy2012bitei}.
+In amorphous Bi$_2$Se$_3$, due to strong SOC, backscattering is suppressed when a field is absent and time reversal symmetry is present.
+When time-reversal symmetry is broken with the application of a magnetic field, backscattering increases leading to a positive MR. The magnetoconductance can be fit with the standard Hikami-Larkin-Nagaoka (HLN) formula for WAL \cite{10.1143/PTP.63.707}, \(\Delta G\left(B\right) = \alpha \frac{e^2}{\pi h}\left[\Psi\left(\frac{\hbar}{4eBl_{\phi}^{2}}+\frac{1}{2}\right)-\ln\left(\frac{\hbar}{4eBl_{\phi}^{2}}\right)\right]\) where $\Psi$ is the Digamma function, $B$ is the out-of-plane field, $l_{\phi}$ (the phase coherence length) and $\alpha$ are used as fitting parameters.
 According to this model, each conductance channel with a $\pi$ Berry phase should contribute an $\alpha=-1/2$ factor to $\Delta G$ \cite{PhysRevLett.97.146805}.
-In an ideal TI the two surfaces should each contribute an $\alpha=-1/2$ factor, while the bulk does not contribute, giving a total of $\alpha=-1$.
-Fitting our low field data, Fig. 2(D), at \SI{2}{K} gives a value of $\alpha=-0.9$, suggesting we have two decoupled surface states corresponding to the top and bottom surfaces.
-At \SI{50}{K}, $\alpha=-0.49$ suggesting the two putative topological surface states are coupled to a bulk state, causing the entire film to act effectively as one channel, as seen in crystalline Bi$_2$Se$_3$ for a wide range of thicknesses \cite{PhysRevLett.109.116804,BRAHLEK201554}.
-As the temperature increases to \SI{150}{K} the WAL contribution is diminished and the MR becomes quadratic in field as seen in Fig. 2(C), and is dominated by the Lorentz force \cite{doi:10.1063/1.5000880}.
-The MR at high fields for both low and high temperatures trends linearly, which has been ascribed to spatially distorted current paths in disordered topological insulators \cite{PhysRevLett.106.156808}.
-The observed behavior in the sheet resistance and MR is consistent with a metallic topological surface state that dominates over a wide range of temperatures.
+Fitting our low field data, Fig. 2(d), at \SI{2}{K} gives a value of $\alpha=-0.81$, suggesting we have two decoupled surface states \cite{PhysRevLett.113.026801}.
+At \SI{20}{K}, $\alpha=-0.51$ suggesting the surface states are coupled to a bulk state, causing the entire film to act effectively as one channel, as seen in crystalline Bi$_2$Se$_3$ from \SIrange{2}{100}{nm} \cite{PhysRevB.84.233101,Liao2017}.
+As the temperature increases the WAL contribution is diminished.
+Based on Hall measurements, the two-dimensional carrier density is $n_{2D}=2.8 \times 10^{14}$ cm$^{-2}$ and the three-dimensional carrier density is $n_{3D}=1.9 \times 10^{19}$ cm$^{-3}$, leading to a mobility of 21.8 cm$^{2}/$Vs. According to the Ioffe-Regel criterion amorphous Bi$_2$Se$_3$ has $k_{F}l\sim1$ \cite{BRAHLEK201554} and have similar $\mu$,$n_{3D}$ values reported in the bulk insulating BiSbTeSe solid solution \cite{PhysRevB.84.165311}.
+Additionally, the calculated mean free path at \SI{2}{K} is $\sim \SI{1}{nm}$.
+This $n_{3D}$ likely places $E_F$ into the conduction band (seen in ARPES presented below), although the depth depends on the effective mass \cite{BRAHLEK201554}.
+Since our system is amorphous the bulk carriers are expected to be localized and provide little contribution to the transport, leading to the observed high $\rho$.
+The observed behavior in the amorphous Bi$_2$Se$_3$ sheet resistance and MR is a result of metallic surface states that dominates over a wide range of temperatures.